marchof/java-almanac/site/content/features/typepatterns.md

 default: ...
 ```

-You cannot fall through a type pattern.
+You cannot fall through a type pattern with a variable binding.
 That is, you cannot fall into the the second case.
 After all, falling through skips the test and goes directly into the code that follows.
-However, you can fall through from a type pattern into another case that isn't a type pattern.
+However, you can fall through from a type pattern into another case that isn't a type pattern, or that is a type pattern with an unnamed variable.
 In the preceding example, it is ok to fall through the default.

 Here is a complete example, as contrived as all fall through examples that I have ever seen.

-{{< sandbox version=java19 preview="true" mainclass="Main" >}}{{< sandboxsource "Main.java" >}}
+{{< sandbox version=java21 mainclass="Main" >}}{{< sandboxsource "Main.java" >}}
 import java.text.*;
 import java.util.*;